New Discovery Series ‘Cooper’s Treasure’ Uses Maps Made In Space To Search For Treasure On Earth

 NASA Astronaut Gordon Cooper will always be an integral part of American history as one of the “Original 7” astronauts.
-During his two space flights, he gathered massive amounts of data, and was responsible for taking some of the most beautiful and iconic photos of Earth.
+During his two space flights, he gathered massive amounts of data and was responsible for taking some of the most beautiful and iconic photos of Earth.
 His first orbit was in the Mercury-Atlas 9 in 1963, setting a record that is unbroken today as the longest solo space flight in U.S. History.
-This was just after the Cuban missile crisis, and Gordon had some long range detection equipment on board the spacecraft, named Faith 7, that he was using in order to try and detect nuclear sites around the world.
+This was just after the Cuban missile crisis, and Gordon had some long range detection equipment on board the spacecraft, named Faith 7, that he was using to try and detect nuclear sites around the world.

 ICYMI: Our new series @CoopersTreasure premieres Tuesday April 18 10p. pic.twitter.com/WF4jfV8cxO